quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part10_The_Encoder.md

 Background context: The text describes how each image is mapped to a multivariate normal distribution centered at a specific point in the latent space, with the mean and variance defining the spread of this distribution.
 :p How does a variational autoencoder use the concept of a multivariate normal distribution?
 ??x
-A variational autoencoder maps an input image to a parameterized multivariate normal distribution (with mean \(\mu\) and standard deviation \(\sigma\)) centered around a point in the latent space.
+A variational autoencoder maps an input image to a parameterized multivariate normal distribution (with mean $\mu $ and standard deviation$\sigma$) centered around a point in the latent space.
 This allows for more flexibility in the representation of images, enabling better interpolation between different types of data. x??

 ---